 where by $\tilde{\theta}^*_{\eta,j}$ we indicate the $j$-th component of the noisy VQE optimal parameter $\tilde{\theta}^*_{\eta}$.
 It follows that

-This is a tight bound that holds globally in the parameter space $\Theta$.
+This is a tight bound, in the sense that it is always saturated for at least one component of $\theta^*_\eta$, that holds globally in the parameter space $\Theta$.
 Additionally, from this bound one can see that L2 regularization of the parameter vector $\theta$ as proposed in \cite{Berberich2024b} improves perturbation bounds on optimal parameters as well. \\